kit-data-manager/Data-Collections-Explorer/README.md

 ```
 Once the container is up and running, it can be accessed at `localhost:3838`.

-The R Markdown document (index.Rmd) and the CSV table to be served are located in the `application` directory,
+The R Markdown document (index.Rmd) and the CSV table to be served are located in the `application` directory
 outside the Docker container.
 When the Docker container is run for the first time, a directory `shiny-logs` is
 created on the same level as the `application` directory.